aspnetrun/run-aspnetcore/README.md

 ### Layered Architecture

-AspnetRun provides a layered architectural model based on Domain Driven Design and provides a SOLID model for your application.
+AspnetRun implements NLayer architecture (Core, Application, Infrastructure and Presentation Layers) and Domain Driven Design (Entities, Repositories, Domain/Application Services, DTO's...).
+Also implements and provides a good infrastructure to implement best practices such as Dependency Injection, logging, validation, exception handling, localization and so on.

 IMAGE